SurrealNumber/CoreTitleInheritance/readme.txt

 -    trigger for allowed to de-core title
 scripted_value:
 -    scripted_value for core limit (core_limit)
-    scripted value for core costs - flat and scaled
+-    scripted value for core costs and refunds - flat and scaled
 value:
     any constants needed - can think of as parameters
 scripted_modifier:
 -    scripted_modifier for monthly prestige loss - will add or not depending on game rule
 variable:
-    character scope variable for number of cores (core_count) - Could instead build a list of core titles and recalculate each time. like this way better
+    character scope variable for number of cores (core_count) - Could instead build a list of core titles and recalculate each time. like this way better - more for me to keep track of, but less iteration over lists
 scripted_effect:
-    scripted_effect to apply flat/scaled cost
-    scripted_effect to apply core flag to titles scripted_effect for refunding flat/scaled cost
+-    scripted_effect to apply core flag to titles
-    scripted_effect to remove core flag from titles scripted_effect to remove invalid core titles
+-    scripted_effect to remove core flag from titles
+-    scripted_effect to remove invalid core titles
-    scripted_effect to check wiping coreness and do it scripted_effect to update character with given cores scripted_effect to remove/refund all core titles
+-    scripted_effect to check wiping coreness and do it
+-    scripted_effect to update character with given cores
+-    scripted_effect to remove/refund all core titles
 scripted_list:
-    scripted_list to retrieve core titles
+-    scripted_list to retrieve core titles
 decision:
     decision to see core titles
 AI stuff